sinabaghal/sinabaghal.github.io/_pages/pasur.md

   - [Experiments](#experiments)

-## Counterfactual Regret Minimization (CFR)
+## Counterfactual Regret Minimization

-I begin by explaining CFR.
+I begin by explaining Counterfactual Regret Minimization (CFR).
 Suppose we have two players, Alex and Bob, who are playing a game and the corresponding game tree is shown here.
 The goal of the CFR algorithm is to find an optimal strategy for both players.

 By strategy, we mean a probability distribution over the possible actions at each node of the tree.
 For example, at the node denoted by B in the figure below, Bob has two actions where based on his current strategy, one action may be chosen with probability 20% (as shown) and the other with probability 80%.